forze0912/impact/README.md

 It should start to run

-Please note that this a the first versian of it, it may have bugs.
+Please note that this a the first version of it, it may have bugs.